-Your hearing instrument may have a built-in Auto Phone functionality.
+The hearing instrument may have an Auto Phone functionality.
 When the hearing instrument is close to a telephone receiver, the Auto Phone will activate a Phone Program.
-When the Phone Program is activated you will hear a number of beeps.
+When the Phone Program is activiated you will hear a number of beeps.